NathanAmoussou/kanellakis-smolka-bisim/README.md

 - **University:** Université Côte d'Azur
 ---
 ### Abstract
 Python Implementation of the Kanellakis and Smolka algorithm to test if two finite transition systems are bisimilar.
-We will use UPPAAL for systems definition and representation, our parser will use UPPAAL export format as an input.
+We will use UPPAAL for systems definition and representation, our parser will use `.xml` file format as an input.
 ### Ressources
 - Timed Analysis of Security Protocols, [Corin et al. 2005](http://arxiv.org/abs/cs/0503036)
 - The Algorithmics of Bisimilarity, [Aceto et al. 2011](https://www.cambridge.org/core/product/identifier/CBO9780511792588A028/type/book_part)